questaware/microemacs/src/emacs.md

 search-forward           ^S
 search-incls             M-FNP  Search for a define,variable through C++ includes
         When asking about include files:
-          SP   Search it and ask no more
+          SP   Search it and ask no more even on failure.
           CR   Search it
           N    Dont search it
           1    Stop at line 1 of the include file